FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           location: Virtual | YouTube and X
           start-time: 11:00:00.000Z
           end-time: 11:30:00.000Z
-          description:
-            "Tune in for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
-Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay."
+          description: Tune in at 11 a.m.
+EST for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
+Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
         - title: "Filecoin Kumospace Hangout: North America, LATAM, Europe & Africa"
           tag: Kumospace
           start-time: 11:30:00.000Z
           location: Kumospace
-          description:
-            "​We’re opening a virtual hangout space for the global community to mark the milestone together.
-Come connect with friends, swap stories, and chat about the next five years and beyond!"
+          description: ​We’re opening a virtual hangout space for the global community to mark the milestone together.
+Come connect with friends, swap stories, and chat about the next five years and beyond!
         - title: PL Dinner to Celebrate 5 Years of Filecoin
           location: New York, NY
           start-time: 19:00:00.000Z
           end-time: 22:00:00.000Z
           url: https://luma.com/skr9ed25
           tag: IRL
+          description: ​Join us on October 15 at 7 p.m.
+EST for a very special PL Dinner, as we celebrate 5 years of Filecoin mainnet!
+Stay tuned for more details coming soon!
     - date: 2025-10-16
       events:
         - title: Virtual FIL Dev Summit